fedi007/work/README.md

 # Second Method , creating kubernetes cluster from EKS and using terraform :

-The configs files are present in the eks-tf folder , after initialzing terraform and creating the dedicated workspace assesment :
+The configs files are present in the eks-tf folder , after initialzing terraform and creating the dedicated aws account and using the workspace assesment :

 ![alt text](image-1.png)